Constantine Valenzuela Nakassis

 Employment

-• Associate Professor (2019–) in the Department of Anthropology, Associate Faculty in Cinema and Media Studies and Comparative Human Development, The University of Chicago,
+• Professor (2023–) in the Department of Anthropology, Resource Faculty in Cinema and Media Studies, Faculty Associate in Comparative Human Development, Core Faculty in the Committee on International Relations, Faculty in Digital Studies at The University of Chicago,

 • Assistant Professor (2012–2019), in the Department of Anthropology, The University of Chicago,